pingforhelp/BCA/docs/computer-sci/computer-fundamentals/out.md

 ### Goal Seek

-el, the Goal Seek feature is a *what-if* analysis tool that enables you to find the input eded to achieve a goal or objective.
+the Goal Seek feature is a *what-if* analysis tool that enables you to find the input eded to achieve a goal or objective.
 To use Goal Seek, you select the cell containing la that will return the result you’re seeking and then indicate the target value you formula to return and the location of the input value that Excel can change to reach

-### Goal Seek:

-lect the cell containing the formula that will return the result you’re seeking.
+Slect the cell containing the formula that will return the result you’re seeking.
 In this ample, cell C1 (Fig. 2.70(a)).

 ```
    C1